 Evaluating the symptoms the client presents is performed using the Six Condition diagnostic assessment, a user-friendly diagnostic system that Peter again developed over many years of practice and research into the diagnostics of traditional Chinese, Greek and Ayurvedic medicine – the three extant world systems of energetic medicine.
 The symptoms may be mental, emotional or purely physical and form syndromes of energetic imbalance.
 The main axis of imbalance seen in our society is the axis of the Tense-Weak conditions, which is based on hyper- and hypo- functioning of the nervous system, respectively.
 Commonly seen as well, however, are symptoms of imbalance between the Hot-Cold axis, based on hyper- and hypo- functioning of the body’s warmth-circulatory system; and the Dry-Damp axis, based on tissue hydration and fluid balance.
 The symptom evaluation itself includes not only what the client reports but also an assessment of her facial complexion, skin quality, muscle tone, breathing, voice, pulse quality, physical movement, likes and dislikes as regards food, drink, climate, and so on.
 These all together tell the practitioner the nature of the imbalance in terms of the Six Conditions and will point to possible treatment patterns.
 Once treatment is underway, the practitioner will monitor its effectiveness by looking for positive signs of change in the client’s complexion, their brightness of the eyes, sound of the voice and improvement of the pulse quality, as well as improvement of actual symptoms.
 It is not unusual to find improvement in all of these diagnostic parameters by the end of a successful treatment and, in some cases, very soon after all the oils have been placed.
 The pulse in particular can respond very quickly to the rebalancing effect of oils applied to a judicious selection of points.
 This is because the pulse registers the functional changes taking place in the vascular autonomic system.

 The origins of Aroma Acupoint Therapy go back to Peter’s acupuncture practice in the 1980s when he became involved with Aromatherapy as it developed in England at that time.
 Realizing that essential oils were just as electromagnetically powerful as acupuncture needles, he began experimenting on patients by placing a drop of oil on a point instead of stimulating it with a needle.
-Many years of experimentation and observation then led Peter to develop the experiential model of aroma energetics for the essential oils described above.
-Since the early 1990s this model has formed the foundation for understanding the inner or energetic nature of essential oils and their effects on body, mind and soul.
+Many years of experimentation and observation then led Peter to develop the experiential model of fragrance energetics for the essential oils described above.
+It was first presented at the international Aroma '95 conference in England.
+Since the early 1990s this model has been the foundation for understanding the inner or energetic nature of essential oils and their effects on body, mind and soul.
 It is the cornerstone today of the energetic approach to using the oils in Aroma Acupoint Therapy.

-In 2010, Peter began collaboration of his work with essential oils with Tiffany Pollard, a practicing acupuncturist and bodyworker.
-Tiffany’s multi-practitioner clinic in Washington allowed for the use of the oils on a much greater scale than ever before, involving their consistent use in treating up to 75 patients a week.
-This intensive, ongoing exploration of the clinical actions of essential oils rapidly generated a large pool of clinical experience that eventually led to the creation of the first Aroma Acupoint Therapy workshop in September 2011.
+In 2010, Peter began developing the present format of Aroma Acupoint Therapy with the collaboration of Tiffany Pollard, a practicing acupuncturist and massage therapist.
+Tiffany’s multi-practitioner clinic in Washington allowed for the use of the oils on a large scale with up to 75 patients a week and generated a further pool of clinical experience with the oils.
+This collaboration eventually led to the creation of the first Aroma Acupoint Therapy workshop in September 2011.